Morgan v. Sundance: A Victory for Workers’ Rights

 Seek Legal Assistance Today

 Have you experienced unpaid wages or unfair arbitration enforcements?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including FMLA and unpaid wages and overtime.
 Whatever your employment issue is, please reach out to our attorneys for a consultation today.